stuartellis/sve-personal-website/content/articles/buildah-gitlab.md

 GitLab instances can provide a [container registry](https://docs.gitlab.com/ee/user/packages/container_registry/) for each project that they host.
 You can use this registry as either a private store for images that you also push to other registries, or allow external access, so that this registry can act as the main store for the images that the project maintains.

-You can test the images with any tool that you wish.
-The GitLab company offer a component for [container scanning](https://docs.gitlab.com/ee/user/application_security/container_scanning/), so that you can include this feature in any GitLab Pipeline without any extra maintenance.
+The GitLab company offer a component for [container scanning](https://docs.gitlab.com/ee/user/application_security/container_scanning/), so that you can add this feature in any GitLab Pipeline without any extra maintenance.

 ## Set Up

 > By default, projects on [GitLab.com](https://gitlab.com) have the container registry feature enabled.
-If you use a private instance of GitLab, the administrators of the instance will need to configure support by the container registry.
+If you use a private instance of GitLab, the administrators of the instance will need to configure container registry support.

 To use Buildah with GitLab, you will need a `.gitlab-ci.yml` file in the root directory of the project.
 This provides the configuration for GitLab Pipelines.
 See below for an example.